datachainlab/ibc-proxy/README.md

 - `ibc_prefix` is the prefix of the store that holds the IBC commitment

 Note: a full client spec is WIP.
 The current implementation is [here](./modules/light-clients/xx-proxy/types/client_state.go).

+### Security assumptions

+In any case using IBC-Proxy, an additional trust assumption of trusting the Proxy Machine is required.
+Therefore, if there is the comparable security, the Proxy Machine should be a chain that guarantees relatively strong security.

 ## Author